 The industry standard for indoor marijuana lighting has been high intensity discharge (HID) lights.

-They also get a lot of heat, fast-spinning electricity meters, heat signatures that can be detected by rippers and police using infrared radar, increased cost for air conditioning and venting, and the potential to burn the hell out of yourself on bulbs that can leave scars on you.
+They get increased cost for air conditioning and venting, and the potential to burn the hell out of yourself on bulbs that can leave scars on you.

-That’s why marijuana growers rushed to embrace non-HID lighting such as fluorescent, induction, and LEDs.
+That’s why marijuana growers use non-HID lighting such as fluorescent, induction, plasma, and LEDs.

 LED manufacturers claim LEDs generate a better light spectrum for marijuana, with lower electricity cost, and less heat.